nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 BANNER_BOTTOM = BANNER_TOP
 ```

-!!! tip
++++ 1.2.0
-    As of Nautobot 1.2.0, if you do not set a value for these settings in your `nautobot_config.py`, they can be configured dynamically by an admin user via the Nautobot Admin UI.
+    If you do not set a value for these settings in your `nautobot_config.py`, they can be configured dynamically by an admin user via the Nautobot Admin UI.
 If you do have a value for either setting in `nautobot_config.py`, it will override any dynamically configured value.

 ---